 What Does Remedial Massage Treat?

 We recommend Remedial Massage for a variety of conditions including;

 - Neck and back pain

 What Can I Expect from a Remedial Massage?

 Patients often report immediate relief following a remedial massage, but you can also feel sore for a few days.
-Your therapist will advise you on the frequency of your appointments to promote complete healing.
-Remedial massage is also a useful preventative measure to reduce the risk of future pain and injury by keeping the body functioning well.
+Glenn will advise you on the frequency of your appointments to promote complete healing.
 If necessary, we will refer to you another specialist or get further diagnosis from one of our Osteopaths.